If you manage to get outdoors often enough, that will certainly help with keeping fit.

 You can track activity.
 The FitBit app has replaced the app I have been using for years: Map My Run, Map My Ride, and Map My Walk.

-It can plot the route you take on a map and calculate all the vital statistics, and record them against your daily targets.
+It can plot the route you take on a map, calculating all the vital statistics, and record them against your daily targets.

 You can even record other workouts.
-If you go swimming for example (the FitBit Charge isn’t waterproof, so you can’t take it in the pool), then it’s possible to record how long and how far you swam.
+For example, if you go swimming (the FitBit Charge isn’t waterproof, so you can’t take it in the pool), then it’s possible to record how long and how far you swam.
 FitBit will then calculate the likely calories you burnt and allocate you the equivalent amount of effort in steps.

 You can top-up your daily activity target with a mixture of activities, not just walking.

 Tracking your weight

 You can track your weight and your body fat percentage if you have a way of recording it.
 (I believe Fitbit do some scales to talk automatically to the Fitbit app, but we don’t have those).

 You can set a long term weight loss, or even weight gain, goal.

 Tracking how many calories consumed (and when you can eat that piece of cake!)

 You can record the number of calories you’ve eaten.